bbc/simorgh/src/app/containers/ATIAnalytics/README.md

 - child: The specific child of the data that is doing the action - eg button::1
 - creationLabel: The name of the action - eg navigation-home

-In the navigation example, these values were obtained by using multiple data attributes.
+In the navigation example, these values were obtained by using multiple data attributes on the navigation's `li` item.

 ```jsx
 import React, { useContext } from 'react';